 Registered Nurse (RN) Circulator - Women's Surgery

 Women’s surgery has 3 operating rooms.
 This department is a dedicated female surgical unit for patients requiring surgical intervention in Gynecology, GYN Oncology, Plastics, and Minor General.
-We have a Si daVinci robotic system to support Gynecology and GYN Oncology.
+We have a 2 daVinci robot systems to support Gynecology and GYN Oncology.
 Various types of anesthesia are administered including general, local, epidural, regional, and spinal depending on the procedure being planned and the needs of the patients.
 Preop and PACU services are supported in this department.
-Women’s Surgery PACU provides phase one and phase two recovery to the post- operative patients receiving various types of anesthesia.
+Women’s Surgery PACU provides phase one and phase two recovery.
 Patients admitted to the PACU are transferred to another nursing unit in the hospital upon meeting discharge criteria according to the Aldrete Scoring System.
 Our patients range in age from teenager/young adult to geriatric, with the largest volume being adults.

 Coordinates patient care planning with other disciplines utilizing the principles of the nursing process and critical thinking skills in order to maintain patient safety and well-being.